jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ```

 ## AllModuleDeviation

+  Specifies the deviation of the bar size from the standard bar size.

 This parameter specifies the width deviation value of a non-standard 1D barcode type, in moduleSize, with the default value of 0.